whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 Reference: `create_environment.py`

-There are several ways to create an Azure ML Environment, including using either curated or custom environments, etc. and either through the Portal or programmatically.
-I chose the latter.

-I found this base image for GPU inferencing in the Microsoft image repo:
+I chose to create a custom environments with this base image for GPU inferencing in the Microsoft image repo:
 `mcr.microsoft.com/azureml/minimal-ubuntu22.04-py39-cuda11.8-gpu-inference:20241216.v1`
 The presence of the Nvidia CUDA driver is key.